Vaibh31/Netflix-data-analysis-using-sql/README.md

 WHERE director IS NULL;
 ```

-**Objective:** List content that does not have a director.
+---

-### 13. Find How Many Movies Actor 'Salman Khan' Appeared in the Last 10 Years
+## 13. Find How Many Movies Actor 'Salman Khan' Appeared in the Last 10 Years

+**Purpose:** Analyze recent appearances of a specific actor.

 ```sql
 SELECT *